aritraghsh09/pdflatex_bengali/README.md

 This is especially true with respect to many academic institutions (e.g., [arXiv](https://arxiv.org/)), which still support only pdflatex.

-This short repository is meant to provide an example of how to write বাংলা using only pdflatex.
+This short repository is meant to help you write বাংলা using only pdflatex.
 The examples in this repository have also been written/tested to work with
 [Overleaf](https://www.overleaf.com/)

 Note that this repository is entirely based on the Bengali font and code developed by [Palash Baran Pal](http://www.saha.ac.in/theory/palashbaran.pal/)